Lifespan Guide UK

 • It no longer matches your household needs

-• You would buy something more suitable today
+• You would buy something different today

-What lifespan usually means for different buyers
+What lifespan means for different buyers

 Buyer type